solo-io/gloo/docs/content/guides/dev/setting-up-dev-environment.md

 git clone git@github.com:solo-io/gloo.git
 ```

+To run the `main.go` files locally in your system make sure to have a [`Kubernetes Cluster`](https://kubernetes.io/docs/setup/) running.

 You should now be able to run any `main.go` file in the Gloo Edge repository using:

 ```bash